mihiarc/rpa-landuse-viewer/README.md

 2. Install required dependencies
 3. Initialize the DuckDB database schema
 4. Import the land use data from the raw JSON file
+5. Remove the calibration period (2012) data
+6. Remove redundant t1 and t2 columns as these can be calculated from transition data

 Alternatively, you can set up the database manually: